hrmun/hrmun.com/_section/02-education.md

   <div class="column">
      <h3><strong>Bachelor of Computer Science</strong></h3>
     <p>
-      I graduated from University of Wollongong (UOW) with a degree in Computer Science and achieved distinction upon graduation.
+      I received a bachelor degree in Computer Science with distinction from University of Wollongong (UOW), Australia.
 Throughout my years at University, I started to get interested in software industry and entrepreneurship.
     </p>
   </div>
 </div>